ionic-team/stencil-site/src/docs-md/reference/events.md

 }
 ```

-For keyboard events, you can use the standard `keydown` event in `@Listen()` and then figure out the keycode, or some constants Stencil provides.
+For keyboard events, you can use the standard `keydown` event in `@Listen()` and then figure out the key code, or some constants Stencil provides.

 ```typescript
 @Listen('keydown')